Skip to main content

 Note that the restore_command must point to the directory where the WAL files have been extracted.

-Start Master Node
+Start the Primary Node

 After configuring the recovery.conf file, it is time to start the PostgreSQL process and let it run its magic.